mikrono/tModLoaderWiki_kr_ko/GlobalProjectile.md

 Allows you to create special effects when a projectile hits an opponent player.

-### public virtual bool CanHitPlayer(Projectile projectile, Player target, ref int cooldownSlot)
+### public virtual bool CanHitPlayer(Projectile projectile, Player target)

 Allows you to determine whether a hostile projectile can hit the given player.
 Return false to block the projectile from hitting the target.
 Returns true by default.
-CooldownSlot determines which of the player's cooldown counters to use (-1, 0, or 1), and defaults to -1.

 ### public virtual void ModifyHitPlayer(Projectile projectile, Player target, ref int damage, ref bool crit)